This story was updated on March 20, 2018

-HOUSTON -- One of the great things about the host course for the PGA Tour's Shell Houston Open is that it's open to the public.
-And although the rack rate, which includes a forecaddie, is a little more than $150, Houston-area daily-fee golf might be among the most affordable in the country.
+HOUSTON -- One of the great things about the host course for the PGA Tour's Houston Open is that it's open to the public.
+And although the rack rate, which includes a forecaddie, approaches $200 during prime season, Houston-area daily-fee golf might be among the most affordable in the country.

 In fact, the Golf Club of Houston (formerly Redstone Golf Club) is the only daily-fee course in the area significantly over $100.
 Black Horse Golf Club and Wildcat Golf Club are right around $100 during peak times on weekends, but you can usually play them for less.
 Most quality courses in the Houston area are in the $40 to $60 range.

-So if you're in town for the Shell Houston Open or in Houston on business or pleasure any other time of the year, here are my picks for the top 10 courses in the Houston area, regardless of price.
+So if you're in town for the Houston Open or in the Bayoui City on business or pleasure any other time of the year, here are my picks for the top 10 courses in the Houston area, regardless of price.

 For the most part, I kept the courses within a half hour or so of downtown, with the exception of The Wilderness in Lake Jackson, southwest of Houston.